40. Chişinău, Moldova. Part 1

 Introduction

 Moldova is a small country wedged between Romania and Ukraine.
-It has a population of 4.4 million and is Europe’s poorest and least visited country.
-It is also regarded as having a lot of corruption.
-It has one of the largest Roma populations in Europe.
+It has a population of 4.4 million and is has the unfortunate reputation of being Europe’s poorest and least visited country.
+This made it even more attractive for me as a destination!
+Other claims to fame are that it is regarded as having a lot of corruption and also that it has one of the largest Roma populations in Europe.

 Many of its citizens live abroad and send money back home to remaining family member.
 On the plane from Dublin, the announcements were all in Romanian and one of the air stewards told me I was the only non-Moldovan or Romanian on the plane!
 Whether she knew from my height and looks or from the passanger list, I will never know!

-One of the reasons for the huge numbers became apparent very qiickly from one of the ads outside the airport !!
+One of the reasons for the huge numbers became apparent very quickly from one of the ads outside Chişinău airport !!

 Recent History

-After World War II, the Moldovian Soviet Socialist Republic became part of the Republics of the USSR.
+After World War II, the Moldovian Soviet Socialist Republic (MSSR) became one of the Republics of the USSR.
 The Moldovan language was forced to be written in the Cryllic alphabet.

 In 1989 under Gorbachev’s perestroika relaxations, the Moldovan language was allowed to be written in the Latin alphabet, and then on 27 August 1991 the country gained full independence.
-To all intents and purposes, Moldovan is Romanian, the differences akin to the differences between American English and Hiberno English.
+To all intents and purposes, Moldovan is Romanian, the differences akin to the differences between American English and Hiberno English - in my opinion.

-Two small regions, Gagauzia and Transnistria, refused to recognise the new state of Moldova.
-Gaguazia in the end accepted (reluctantly) becoming an autonomous region within Moldova, but Transnistria (locally called Pridniestrovie) wanted full independence.
+Two small regions of the omer MSSR, Gagauzia and Transnistria, refused to recognise the new state of Moldova.
+However Gaguazia in the end (reluctantly) accepted becoming an autonomous region within Moldova, but Transnistria (locally called Pridniestrovie) wanted full independence.
 This led to a civil war in the region.

-The region is famous for its Soviet culture and customs.
-I hope to visit Transnistria on a full day trip.
+Transnistria is famous for its Soviet culture and customs and I hope to visit the capital Tiraspol on a full day trip.

 Chişinău

-The capital is Chisinău (pronounced kish-in-now or ki-shun-nau), which has a population of about 650,000.
+The capital of Moldova is Chisinău (pronounced kish-in-now or ki-shun-nau), which has a population of about 650,000.
 The photo below is the main thoroughfare, the Stefan Cu Mare Boulevard named after Stephen the Great.

 Unfortunately nearly everything I read about Chișinău and Moldova in advance was tinged with negativity.
 I have to admit that perversely this added to the intrigue and piqued my interest and curiosity even more.
 I was determined to embrace Chisinau in a positive light.